 The byline for Thozha (தோழா) is “Celebration of Life” which aptly captures how you feel as you come out of the screen.
-It’s all around a feel good film that’s thoroughly enjoyable.
+It’s all-around a feel-good film that’s thoroughly enjoyable.
 If you watched the trailer you can guess 90% of the story, there are absolutely no surprises, but that didn’t spoil a bit the pleasure of watching the entire film.

-Tamannah as Keerthi has done her supporting role of secretary to Vikram and as lover for Seenu.
+Tamannah as Keerthi has done her supporting role of secretary to Vikram and as a lover for Seenu.
 I like Shriya Saran and it was good to see her in a Tamil film after a long time, she looks gorgeous as ever, just to see her more on screen I would’ve preferred having a love song featuring her, but then that would’ve spoiled the smooth flow of the screenplay.
 Actor Vivek has done a limited role as a lawyer.

 Thozha is a fine import from the land of the Lumière brothers by Director Vamsi Paidipally.